dragonspark-tech/hikari/README.md

 > _**Hikari** is a lightweight WebGL framework for creating stunning visual
 > effects and rendering 3D/2D graphics in the browser._

+We have a demo now!
+Visit it it at [hikari.dragonspark.io](https://hikari.dragonspark.io) :)

 ## ✨ Overview